Aníbal Fernández: Early political career

 Peronist from an early age, he entered public service, working for the City of Quilmes and City of Florencio Varela from 1983 as an advisor to the Budget Committee of the Senate of the province of Buenos Aires.
 He worked from 1985 to 1991 in an administrative capacity for the Peronist caucus in the Senate of the Province of Buenos Aires.
 Between 1985 and 1987, he was administrative secretary of the Peronist Movement Caucus of the Senate, and worked in the administrative secretariat between 1987 and 1991.
 He advised the City Council of Quilmes, between 1983 and 1989, and Florencio Varela, between 1983 and 1988.

-In 1991, Fernández was elected Mayor of Quilmes.
+In 1991, Fernández was elected Intendant of Quilmes.

 He was elected to the Constitutional Convention of the province of Buenos Aires in 1994 and served as chairman of the Committee on the Electoral System of the Constitutional Convention.
 He wrote the Eighth Section of the Reformed Constitution of the Province of Buenos Aires.

 In 1995 he became a provincial senator and chaired the Public Health committee.
 He won the award for best senator in 1996.
 In June 1997 he was appointed to assist the province's Minister of Government and Justice, Dr. José María Díaz Bancalari.
 In 1999, he was elected president of the party in Quilmes.
 In December 1999, Governor Carlos Ruckauf named him Secretary of Labour, promoting him to be the province's first Minister of Labour in 2001.